terraphim/terraphim-ai/docs/src/kg/terraphim-graph.md

 synonyms:: graph embeddings, graph, knowledge graph based embeddings

-Now we will have a concept "Terrpahim Graph Scorer" with synonyms "graph embeddings".
+Now we will have a concept "Terraphim Graph Scorer" with synonyms "graph embeddings".